nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 # Notes on decisions and progress

+## How to run the project
+* If you have Node installed, run ```npm start``` from the repository root and open your web browser at the address provided in the command line readout.

 ## Tech choices
 Given the need to focus on getting up and running quickly I chose to go with the project structure I am most familiar with, which is JavaScript with React+Redux.
 My previous experience with asynchronous Redux is with the Thunk middleware.
 However in this instance I will instead use Sagas.
 I also chose to use Parcel as a build system in the interest of simplicity.